Steventhetrumble/strassen3by3/README.md

 >    <p>purge_best = True<p>

-<p>  If you run with dimension of 3 and 23 multipications, you will see that 240 dimensions likely isn't enough <p>
+<p>  If you run with dimension of 3 and 23 multipications, you will see that 240 generations likely isn't enough <p>